-Proposition 1 (Ray and Vohra 1997) In a Cournot oligopoly game with 5 symmetric firms, linear demand and constant (zero) marginal costs, the equilibrium coalition structure is formed by two 2-firm cartels and one independent firm.
+Proposition 1 (Ray and Vohra 1997) In a Cournot oligopoly game with five symmetric firms, linear demand and constant (zero) marginal costs, the equilibrium coalition structure is formed by two 2-firm cartels and one independent firm.

 Proof.
 The proof can run intuitively.
 Since the EBA is a recursive concept we start from the singleton coalition which is an EBA by construction.
 Then, we check whether coalition structures that can "directly" lead to the singleton are stable.
-Let us start from coalition $\mathcal{P}6$ : this coalition structure is not stable because firms in the cartel prefer to split and compete in the singleton structure.
+Let us start from coalition $\mathcal{P}6$ .
+This coalition structure is not stable because firms in the cartel $\{1, 2\}$ prefer to split and compete in the singleton structure, where they can gain higher profits.